 Audlem town is nearby where a library, pubs, restaurants and a small selection of shops can be found.

-Facilities are available in the Audlem Town service building, approximately 100 metres from the site.
+Facilities are available in the Audlem Town service building, approximately 100 meters from the site provided by and under the control of the local waterway, they do not form part of the mooring agreement.
 The south lock is between the moorings and the facilities.

-There is no car park at this site so customer must make alternative arrangements.
+There is no car park at this site so customers must make alternative arrangements.

 The site can be easily viewed opposite from the towpath.
 Please respect current moorers privacy when viewing the site.